-Bill White: In 2000, you published a study with Christine Timko and Molly Kaplowitz in which you suggested the potential existence of an "ever worsening reciprocal relationship" between a mother's drinking and child dysfunction.
-This is the first study I am aware of noting that the untoward effects of parental drinking on children could in turn worsen the drinking of the parent in a continuing cycle.
-What lessons should treatment specialists draw from this finding?
+Bill White: In 2000, you published a study with Christine Timko and Molly Kaplowitz in which you suggested the potential existence worsening reciprocal of an "ever relationship" between a mother's drinking and child dysfunction.
+This is the first study I am aware of noting that the untoward effects of parental drinking on children could in turn worsen the drinking of the parent in a What lessons should continuing cycle. treatment specialists draw from this finding?

 Dr. Moos: More specifically, dealing with a child's ill health and a stressful mothering relationship is an upsetting and frustrating situation that may be associated with increases in drinking problem severity among mothers.
-In turn, mothers' drinking may be associated with children's injuries and psychosocial problems and be detrimental to child-parent relationships; these difficulties create more upset and frustration for the mother that serve as a further impetus to drink.
+In turn, mothers' drinking may be associated with children's injuries psychosocial problems and and be detrimental to child-parent relationships; these difficulties create more upset and frustration for the mother that serve as a further impetus to drink.
 On the brighter side, when children and child-mother dyads continue to function well despite the mother's drinking, such positive functioning may contribute to maternal recovery.
 Treatment specialists need to be aware of these potential "cascading" effects and be prepared to intervene to modify them (Timko et al., 2000).